jyrobin/mbox/README.md

 Mbox
 ====

+(This applies the patch given in Issue 34 to avoid the segmentation fault problem for python3 thanking to Yu-Jie Lin).

 Mbox is a lightweight *sandboxing* mechanism that any user can use *without special privileges* in commodity operating systems.
 For more details, see doc/NOTE.web or visit